 by Ari Weinzweig

-Aside from our mutual interest in chiles, I like Tandy Lucero a lot because we’re both so happily seduced by history.
-Walk into his little office and you’ll find yourself staring straight at a dozen sheets of white copy paper taped together on the wall behind his wooden desk.
+Aside from our mutual interest in chiles, I like Tandy Lucero a lot because we’re both happily seduced by history.
+Walk into his tiny office and you’ll find yourself staring at a dozen sheets of copy paper taped together on the wall behind his desk.
 Clearly it’s a family tree.
 But a casual inquiry tells me quickly that it’s not just any family tree.
 “There’s three different families on here,” he says excitedly.
 “The Gidenz, the Aragon and the Ortiz.
 One branch of the family—the Ortiz—has been in New Mexico since the 1600s.”
 Since I can barely trace my ancestry back to the late 19th century I’m already impressed.
 “But, this woman, Jane Lawrence,” he adds, “I can trace her back to the 700s, all the way to Charlemagne’s time.”
 That sort of longevity and sense of rootedness is not what I’d have expected to encounter out in the American west.
 But like I said, New Mexico is an exceptional place.

 On the other wall, to the right of Tandy’s desk is an assemblage of family photos.
 Arranged in no particular order I can ascertain, they remind me of the sort of random placement of familial images my grandmother used to have in her apartment.
 But while the arrangement is casual, the content is not.
 There’s a pair of hundred year old photos, one each of Tandy’s two maternal great-grandfathers.
 One— Juan Pablo Aragon—is possibly the most distinctive old photo I’ve ever seen.
 A beautiful oval frame, the photo itself is slightly convex, like something you’d see in a locket.
 But this is no miniature—it’s a good two feet high and a foot across with a beautiful blue, green and brown pastel portrait of his mustachioed grandfather.
 Nearby are wedding photos of both sets of Tandy’s grandparents, each taken somewhere in the vicinity of 1910.
 On the far right there’s one of his parents.